Confederate Monuments in Virginia

 ..nothing in this act shall apply to a monument or memorial located on the property of a public institution of higher education within the City of Lexington.

-In 2020, Governor Ralph Northam was blocked by a lawsuit from implmenting his plan to remove the statue of Robert E. Lee from the state-owned parcel of land along Richmond's Monument Avenue.
+In 2020, Governor Ralph Northam was blocked by a lawsuit from implementing his plan to remove the statue of Robert E. Lee from the state-owned parcel of land along Richmond's Monument Avenue.
 The City of Richmond had the authority to remove statues on city-owned land, however.
 The first to be hauled away was the statue of Stonewall Jackson.
 On July 1, 2020, it was dismantled and moved to a storage yard at the city's wastewater treatment plant.

 The governor finally obtained a court decision allowing him to move the statue of Robert E. Lee.
 A crane lifted it off the pedestal on September 8, 2021.
-The statu was then cut into two pieces so trucks could haul it to storage at the Goochland Women's Correctional Center.
+The statue was then cut into two pieces so trucks could haul it to storage at the Goochland Women's Correctional Center.
 The pedestal was removed from the traffic circle by the end of December, leaving no trace of the monument.

 The last statue honoring a Confederate on city-owned land was removed on December 12, 2022.
 The body of A. P. Hill was buried beneath his statue, so the legal process to authorize removal was delayed.
-A contractor hired by the City of Richmond dissasembled the statue and hauled it to the wastewater treatment plant, while A. P. Hill's remains were taken to a cemetery in Culpeper County.
+A contractor hired by the City of Richmond disassembled the statue and hauled it to the wastewater treatment plant, while A. P. Hill's remains were taken to a cemetery in Culpeper County.

 ...remove all names, symbols, displays, monuments, and paraphernalia that honor or commemorate the Confederate States of America (commonly referred to as the "Confederacy") or any person who served voluntarily with the Confederate States of America from all assets of the Department of Defense.